jwikman/nab-al-tools/extension/README.md

 #### NAB: Match Translations From Base Application

-Uses Base App translations matching the target langugage of translation files.
+Downloads and uses Base App translations matching the target langugage of translation files.
 Provides suggestions prefixed with [NAB: SUGGESTION] on untranslated trans-units where the source string is found in Base App.

 Intended workflow: